Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Non-relativistic limit of AdS S string theory

 where $R$ is the common radius of AdS$_5$ and S$^5$.
 We use the short-hand notation $z^2\equiv z_i z^i$, where $z^i = z_i$, and the same for the $y$ coordinates.
 In the limit $R \rightarrow \infty$ the action (\ref{rel_action}) describes strings moving in flat space.

 This relativistic action has a $\mathfrak{so}(4,2) \oplus \mathfrak{so}(6)$ global symmetry algebra, and the spacetime is described by a Riemannian metric which has local Lorentz invariance.
-To obtain the non-relativistic AdS$_5\times$S$^5$ action found in \cite{Gomis:2005pg}, we need to contract $\mathfrak{so}(4,2) \oplus \mathfrak{so}(6)$ as described in Appendix \ref{Appx_NCdata}, which takes the $\mathfrak{so}(4,2)$ algebra to the 5d Newton-Hooke algebra.
-There are four equivalent choices of making such a contraction, which are associated with the four spatial directions in $\mathfrak{so}(4,2)$.
-It turns out that for Cartesian global coordinates all these four choices are equivalent\footnote{However this is not the case for other types of coordinates.
-For instance, once the coset representative is fixed to reproduce polar global coordinates and GGK coordinates, there is only one sensible choice of algebra contraction that gives the non-relativistic action \cite{Gomis:2005pg}.}.
-Here we adopt the same choice made in Appendix \ref{Appx_NCdata}, which consists in choosing the flat direction with index 1 to be different from the other directions with index in $\{2,3,4\}$.
+To obtain the analogue in Cartesian coordinates of the non-relativistic AdS$_5\times$S$^5$ action found in \cite{Gomis:2005pg}, we need to contract $\mathfrak{so}(4,2) \oplus \mathfrak{so}(6)$ as described in Appendix \ref{Appx_NCdata}, which takes the $\mathfrak{so}(4,2)$ algebra to the 5d Newton-Hooke algebra.

 Rescaling the generators of $\mathfrak{so}(4,2) \oplus \mathfrak{so}(6)$ with a parameter $\omega$ induces a dual rescaling of coordinates, via the coset representative of Cartesian coordinates given in eqn. (\ref{cartesian_coset}).
 The induced rescaling of coordinates is the following